Stability-Constrained AC Optimal Power Flow--A Gaussian Process-Based Approach: Related work

 \subsection{Integrating Stability Constraints into ACOPF}

 The ACOPF problem is traditionally formulated as a nonlinear programming problem.
 A variety of solution techniques have been developed, ranging from interior-point methods~\cite{zimmerman2010matpower} and sequential quadratic programming, to more recent convex relaxation approaches~\cite{molzahn2019survey}.
 Over time, several steady-state extensions to the ACOPF formulation have been proposed to account for additional operational considerations.
 These include security-constrained OPF~\cite{capitanescu2011state}, contingency analysis~\cite{monticelli2007security}, and multi-period OPF~\cite{jabr2014robust}.
-However, these extensions typically treat the power system as a static system, lacking integration of dynamic behavior.
-To address this gap, studies have proposed the integration of system dynamics and stability constraints within OPF frameworks. \citea{liu2021explicit} introduced a small-signal stability-constrained OPF formulation that uses a support vector machine-based surrogate model to represent the stability boundary. \citea{su2023icnn} proposed an analytic optimization framework for transient stability-constrained OPF, where an Input Convex Neural Network is used as a surrogate model for transient stability assessment.
-Most relevant to this work, \citea{divito2024learningoptimizemeetsneuralode} proposed a learning-based framework to solve a transient stability-constrained ACOPF problem, which integrates synchronous generator and related stability constraints within the a data-driven ACOPF model.
-Building on these advances, our work proposes a novel formulation that leverages efficient Gaussian Process surrogates to capture synchronous generator dynamics, for direct intergration within the ACOPF model.
-These surrogates enable accurate enforcement of dynamic stability constraints within the ACOPF framework without requiring explicit trajectory simulation during optimization.
+However, these extensions typically treat the power system as static, lacking integration of dynamic behavior.
+Prior research on incorporating stability constraints derived from dynamic behavior into ACOPF has predominantly relied on data-driven approaches.
+This reliance arises because formulating ACOPF with stability constraints expressed as Lyapunov conditions yields a nonlinear semi-definite optimization problem, for which, to the best of our knowledge, no open-source or commercial solvers are currently available.
+On the other hand, while methods for simulating dynamic trajectories for power grids and components exist, explicitly inserting the discretization techniques (e.g., collocation or finite‐difference schemes) used in such methods directly into the already complex ACOPF would result in prohibitively large and computationally intractable formulations.
+As such, surrogate models have been used to represent trajectories or stability criteria within the OPF formulation, and recent studies have proposed integrating data-driven system dynamics and stability constraints into OPF frameworks.
+Authors in \cite{liu2021explicit} introduced a small-signal stability-constrained OPF formulation that uses a support vector machine-based surrogate model to represent the stability boundary.
+Authors in \cite{su2023icnn} proposed an analytic optimization framework for transient stability-constrained OPF, where an Input Convex Neural Network is used as a surrogate model for transient stability assessment.
+Most relevant to this work, the authors of \cite{divito2024learningoptimizemeetsneuralode} proposed a learning-based framework to solve a transient stability-constrained ACOPF problem that integrates synchronous generator and related stability constraints within a data-driven ACOPF model.